 Policies - including the Trans and Gender Reassignment Policy

-LGBTUA+ Initiatives - including Trans Web Portal, LGBTUA+ Supporters, LGBTUA+ Events Group, and pronoun badges
+LGBTQUA+ Initiatives - including Trans Web Portal, LGBTQUA+ Supporters, LGBTQUA+ Events Group, and pronoun badges

-Taskforces and SIC - including the LGBTUA+ Taskforce
+Taskforces and SIC - including the Rainbow Taskforce

-Events - including LGBTUA+ History Month and details of the Stonewall 50 celebrations in 2019
+Events - including LGBTQUA+ History Month and details of the Stonewall 50 celebrations in 2019

 You can find more information about sexual orientation and the law from the following sources: